Political positions of Nancy Pelosi: Affordable Care Act

-Pelosi was instrumental in passing the Patient Protection and Affordable Care Act of 2010.
+Pelosi was instrumental in passing the Affordable Care Act of 2010.
 She was a key figure in convincing Obama to continue pushing for health-care reform after the election of Massachusetts Senator Scott Brown in a January special election—a defeat seen as potentially fatal to Democratic reform efforts.
 After delivering 219 votes in the House for Obama's health-care package, Pelosi was both praised and heckled as she made her way to Capitol Hill.

 Pelosi has voted to increase Medicare and Medicaid benefits.
 She does not endorse Senator Bernie Sanders's bill for single-payer healthcare.

 On March 10, 2017, Pelosi said Democrats would continue battling Republican efforts to repeal the Affordable Care Act, but would also be willing to form a compromise measure if Republicans reached out for support.
 She indicated her support for the Republican plan to expand Health Savings Accounts and said the question of Republicans' accepting an expansion of Medicaid was important.
 In September, Pelosi sent a letter to Democrats praising Senator John McCain for announcing his opposition to the latest Republican effort to repeal and replace the Affordable Care Act and called on lawmakers and advocacy groups alike to pressure Republicans in the health-care discussion.
 She said Democrats would be unified in putting "a stake in the heart of this monstrous bill".

 In July 2018, during a speech at Independence First, Pelosi said Democrats' goal "has always been to expand coverage and to do so in a way that improves benefits ... and we have to address the affordability issue that is so undermined by the Republicans."
 In November 2018, after Democrats gained a majority in the House in the midterm elections, she said, "I'm staying as Speaker to protect the Affordable Care Act.
 That's my main issue, because I think that's, again, about the health and financial health of the America's families, and if Hillary had won, I could go home."
 She added that Republicans had misrepresented their earlier position of opposition to covering people with preexisting conditions during the election cycle and called on them to join Democrats in "removing all doubt that the preexisting medical condition is the law—the benefit—is the law of the land".